Dispatch-Aware Ragged Attention for Pruned Vision Transformers: Experiments

 \subsection{Full Kernel Comparison}

 \Cref{fig:microbench} provides the complete kernel-level view.
-Padded SDPA backends (math, efficient, flash) all scale linearly with batch size and are nearly unaffected by pruning, reaching 7--9\,ms at BS=64.
-FA2 varlen collapses to a flat ${\sim}$0.063\,ms line---pruning is invisible to it.
-Our Triton kernel is the only one that exhibits the expected behavior: latency that decreases with sparsity and increases with batch size in proportion to actual token counts.
+Padded SDPA backends (math, efficient, flash) scale linearly with batch size and are insensitive to pruning.
+FA2 varlen collapses to a flat ${\sim}50\us$ floor at 50--80\% pruning.
+Our Triton kernel is the only one that both reflects workload reductions from pruning \emph{and} does so from a lower dispatch floor, yielding $2.17\times$ lower latency than FA2 at 80\% pruning.